TristanLee187/Rubiks-Cube/README.md

     * Doing both of these simultaneously does the clockwise move (same as a regular button press)

-* Pressing 'Reset' returns the cube to the solved state and standard orientation
+* Clicking 'Reset' returns the cube to the solved state and standard orientation (white on top, green in front)

-* Pressing 'Scramble' applies a random, 20 move scramble to the cube, and prints the scramble to standard output
+* Clicking 'Scramble' applies a random, 20 move scramble to the cube, and prints the scramble to standard output

 * Pressing 'Switch' switches the viewing layout of the cube; if you`re viewing it in a flat layout, the view changes to an isometric projection, and vice versa